deyran/pro-asp-net-core-6/chapter-02/03-running-anc-application.md

 Controller classes follow a naming convention where the class name is followed by the word "Controller".
 For example, HomeController.cs, the controller name is Home.

-The code below shows us a simple example of a controller class:
+The code below (Listing 2-6) shows us a simple example of a controller class:

+Listing 2-6.
+Changing the HomeController.cs File in the Controllers Folder

 ```
 using Microsoft.AspNetCore.Mvc;